department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="eligible-for-card">Am I eligible for a Veteran ID Card if I served in Public Health Service (PHS) or the National Oceanic and Atmospheric Administration (NOAA)?</button>
 <div id="eligible-for-card" class="usa-accordion-content">

-No. At this time, the Veteran ID Card isn’t available to those who served in PHS or NOAA.
+No. At this time, you don't qualify for a Veteran ID Card based on your service in PHS or NOAA.
 </div>
 </li>
 </ul>
 </div>

 <br>

 <script src="https://standards.usa.gov/assets/js/vendor/uswds.min.js" type="text/javascript"></script>